minvws/nl-mgo-app-web/docs/development.md

 ### Package information

-For more details on a package you can check out the README at the root of a package
+For more details on a package you can check out the README at the root of a package.

 [MGO]: ../README.md
 [asdf]: https://asdf-vm.com/guide/introduction.html